MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/query-results-cache.md

 ## Results from the cache

 How does the service indicate that the query results are being served from the cache?
-When responding to a query, Kusto sends an additional [ExtendedProperties](../api/rest/response.md) response table that includes a `Key` column and a `Value` column.
+When responding to a query, Kusto sends another [ExtendedProperties](../api/rest/response.md) response table that includes a `Key` column and a `Value` column.
-Cached query results will have an additional row appended to that table:
+Cached query results will have another row appended to that table:
 * The row's `Key` column will contain the string `ServerCache`
 * The row's `Value` column will contain a property bag with two fields:
    * `OriginalClientRequestId` - Specifies the original request's [ClientRequestId](../api/netfx/request-properties.md#clientrequestid-x-ms-client-request-id).